typekit/fonts-api-docs/patterns/visual_search_entry_point.md

 #Visual search entry point

-Visual search is a powerful tool for finding typefaces, and people have to start somewhere.
+**Visual search is a powerful tool for finding typefaces, and people have to start somewhere**.

 People don’t often know the names of the specific typefaces they seek, and don’t always know how to describe them.
 Browsing for fonts, even with the ability to filter through the selection, can be arduous.
 Allow people to use images of letters to find typefaces that are visually similar.

 Therefore:

-Allow people to act on an image, to search for typefaces that are visually similar to the letters they see in that image.
+**Allow people to act on an image, to search for typefaces that are visually similar to the letters they see in that image**.

 ![Visual search input ideas: camera button, drag & drop, search field w/ camera icon](../img/pattern-visual-search-entry-point.png)